byu-cce270/content/docs/unit3/02_numpy/numpy_read.md

 # Pre Class Reading Assignment

-On the O'Reilly's website read chapter 4 in Python for Data Analysis, 3rd Edition.
+On the O'Reilly's website read part II: Intro to NumPy chapters 5, 6, and 11 in Python Data Science Handbook, 2nd Edition.
-</br>Here is a direct link to the readings: [PDA Chapter 4: NumPy Basics: Arrays and Vectorized Computation](https://learning.oreilly.com/library/view/python-for-data/9781098104023/ch04.html){:target="_blank"}.
+</br>Here is a direct link to the readings: [Part II: Introduction to NumPy](https://learning.oreilly.com/library/view/python-data-science/9781098121211/part02.html){:target="_blank"}.

-Remember that you will have to sign in to you free account that you created earlier.
+Remember that you will have to sign in to your free account that you created earlier.

 ## Things to look out for
+- What is the difference between a list and a NumPy array?
+- How to turn a list into a NumPy array?
+- How to append 2 NumPy arrays together?
+- The different functions you can do with a NumOy array

 ---